VirtoCommerce/vc-module-training-docker/readme.md

 ## How to run Virto Commerce Platform Manager

-Docker bind Virto Commerce Platform Manager web app to 80 port.
-So if you have locally installed IIS server you should to stop it or set for local IIS other than 80 port.
+Docker would bind Virto Commerce Platform Manager web app to port 80 by default.
+So, if you also have IIS server running locally, consider stopping it or changing the port in order to resolve port conflict.

+To configure the default IIS website port number:

+* Open IIS manager.
+* Select **Default Web Site** from the left tree in IIS manager.
+* Click **Bindings** from the right sidebar to open a dialog box.
+* Select **http** record from the grid and hit Edit.
+* Enter your choice of port number different from 80 in **Port** Text box and hit OK.

-Once images are started, open the Virto Commerce Platform Manager - http://localhost .
+Once the containers are started, open Virto Commerce Platform Manager - http://localhost .
 This will launch the application with preinstalled default modules and give you opportunity to configure sample data.

 ![Choose sample data](docs/media/screen-sample-data.png)